When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 I am NOT planning to audition through the University/Resident Theatre Association (URTA).
 Can I schedule a Private Audition?

-I will be auditioning at the University/Resident Theatre Association’s (URTA) National Unified Auditions.
+I WILL be auditioning at the University/Resident Theatre Association’s (URTA) National Unified Auditions.
 Can I also schedule a Private Audition?

 Preliminary URTA auditions are very short - two minutes.
 If I get a callback with CWRU/CPH, will I be permitted to do longer pieces or longer versions of the same pieces?